There are several ways in which you can express the concept of 'liking'.

 1) Yep, it depends on the speaker's gender.
 As a male, stick with rád.
 (Unless in drag, maybe? ;) )

 2) Uhm, that's a bit tricky.
 I'd say it depends on the context.
 The implication of 'not liking it in the present' might be there, or not.
 A sentence like: Jako malý jsem měl rád brokolici. ('I liked broccoli when I was little.') can mean either i) I just liked broccoli when I was young. or ii) I liked broccoli when I was young and now I passionately hate it.
 On the other hand, a sentence like David měl rád Tomáše.
-'David was fond of Tomáš.' kinda implies that David does not like him now.
+'David was fond of Tomáš.' kinda implies that David does not like him now (or that something unfortunate happened to one of them.)

 I suppose you could use mívat rád/a in past tense as well.
 That's similar to 'used to' in English.
 Jako malý jsem míval rád brokolici.
 'I used to like broccoli when I was little.'
 More on this in later skills.